Utah Badlands & Night Skies Photography Workshop — Hanksville

 Curving drainage lines etched into colorful desert soil at Moonscape Overlook, Utah.

 Abstract drainage patterns carve through multicolored clay at Moonscape Overlook, offering a strong example of pattern-based composition.
-These scenes encourage slowing down and isolating visual relationships within the landscape.

 Workshop details